 The cabins are maintained by volunteers from the Tetrahedron Outdoor Club.
 If you’re staying, they ask for a donation of $15 per person, per night, or $25 per family, per night.
 Fees are payable to the Tetrahedron Outdoor Club can be paid online.
 If you want to send a cheque, there are pre-addressed envelopes in the cabins.

 There is no running water in the cabins.
 In the summer, you can refill at the creeks and the lakes.
 Water should be boiled or treated.
+Swimming is prohibited in the lakes and streams within the park because it’s a watershed.

 In the summer months the park is bursting with berries.
 Where you find berries, you inevitably find bears (we saw two).
 So, be bear aware!